What Toys Will Keep a 3-Year-old Busy?

 Whether cooking up a storm with wooden food play or building dinky DIY skills from your own children’s construction bench, pretend play is a vital part of early learning through experimentation.
 The ability to role-play allows children to engage freely during their valuable play time.
 Better still, by engaging in real life roles, children are more motivated to engage with the world around them, whilst also growing their emotional and social development.

 Better still, with creative thinking being given the perfect stage for self-expression, their cognitive flexibility is proven to develop at a vastly increased rate.
 So, roll into role-play and get imaginations sparking today!

 Young children love to have others to play with.
 So, what better way to keep your 3-year-old buddy busy, than by inviting the rest of the family in on the pint-sized play?
 Co-operative play is a wonderful way to ensure that youngsters feel supported in their play, whilst also teaching valuable lessons about sharing, turn-taking, and sportsmanship.
-Of course, whether tantalising toddlers with tumble towers or dazzling with dominoes, the littlest learners are sure to revel in the odd victory or two.
+Of course, whether tantalising toddlers with Giant Jenga Tumble Towers or dazzling with dominoes, the littlest learners are sure to revel in the odd victory or two.
 So, be sure to remember your own lessons in sportsmanship… after all, it’s the taking part that counts, right?

 When it comes to keeping toddlers tantalised, variety is certainly the spice of little lives.
 With Jaques of London’s collection of toys for 3-year-olds, there should be no end to the exciting educational opportunities to be found.
 For even more Montessori musings, pay a visit to the Mini Minds Hub.
 Your one-stop-shop for free, teacher-approved educational aids for pint-sized pupils of all ages.